-The carrying value of our interest rate swap agreement, at fair value, as of both March 31, 2017 and December 31, 2016, was an asset value of \$21.1 million, all of which is included in deferred costs and other assets.
-We generally do not
+The carrying value of our interest rate swap agreement, at fair value, as of December 31, 2016, was a net asset value of \$21.1 million, all of which was included in deferred costs and other assets.
+We generally do not apply hedge accounting to interest rate caps, which had a nominal value as of June 30, 2017 and December 31, 2016, respectively.